Job Relations (JR) Training

 Training Within Industry (TWI) Job Relations (JR) training addresses one of the most challenging parts of the supervisor’s job – establishing and maintaining good supervisor-employee relations and dealing with problems when they arise.
 Training and coaching supervisors to use this proven, simple, and repeatable TWI JR methodology allows a company to:

-HANDS-ON TRAINING TO TEACH PROACTIVE AND REACTIVE LEADERSHIP SKILLS
+HANDS-ON TRAINING THAT TEACH PROACTIVE AND REACTIVE LEADERSHIP SKILLS.

-This training is ideal for supervisors and managers that are new to leadership or want a refresher on these skills.
-Leaders at all levels in the organization can benefit from this training as they learn a common language and methods and coach and support each other in applying the skills learned.
+This training is ideal for supervisors and managers who are new to leadership or want a refresher in these skills.
+Leaders at all levels in the organization can benefit from this training as they learn a common language, methods, and coach and support each other in applying the skills learned.

-- Make the best use of each person's ability: Look for an ability not currently used.
-Never stand in an employee's way.
+4. Make the best use of each person's ability: Look for an ability not currently used.
+Never stand in an employee's way

 GET THE FACTS